Border area: China

-In China, during the Chinese Civil War, many of the areas controlled by the communists were called 'Border Areas', because they were in remote districts on the borders of two or more provinces.
-They are also known by the names of 'Border Regions' and 'Liberated Areas' in English.
-Examples include the Shaan-Gan-Ning Border Region and the neighbouring 晋-察-冀 Jin-Cha-Ji (short for Shanxi Province, Chahar Province and Hebei Province) Border Area in North China.
+In China, during the Chinese Civil War, many of the areas controlled by the Chinese Communist Party were called "Border Areas" (边区 (邊區)), because they were in remote districts on the borders of two or more provinces.
+They are also known by the names of "Border Regions" and "Liberated Areas" in English.
+Examples include the Shaan-Gan-Ning Border Region and the neighbouring Jin-Cha-Ji Border Region in northern China.

 European Union

 In Germany, within the framework of the European Union Customs Union, the border area (grenznahe Raum) extends on the German part of the customs border of the Community to a depth of 30 kilometers, from the seaward border of the customs territory of the Community to a depth of 50 kilometers.

 For Schengen States, a regulation for local border traffic at external borders define a border area which may extend to a maximum of 50 km on either side of the border.
 An exception is made for Kaliningrad Oblast, see "Poland–Russia border" article for details.